When the sieve works: Introduction and motivation

-The proof of our theorem involves a hodge-podge of techniques, from classical analytic number theory and sieve theory (as one might expect) to additive combinatorics, which seems to be new in this context (though [8] contains some related work as will be explained in Remark 4.1).
-Our starting point is the following result of Bleichenbacher [1] which may be viewed as a result in continuous additive combinatorics:
+The proof of our theorem involves a hodge-podge of techniques, from classical analytic number theory and sieve theory (as one might expect) to additive combinatorics, which seems to be new in this context (though \cite{lp} contains some related work as will be explained in Remark \ref{rem4.1}).
+Our starting point is the following result of Bleichenbacher \cite{bb} (see \cite[Section 9]{lp} for the proof) which may be viewed as a result in continuous additive combinatorics: